-In addition to increasing your strength, exercising with resistance bands may provide modest benefits to your blood sugar control, according to a recent study published in the Canadian Journal of Diabetes.
+In addition to increasing your strength, exercising with resistance bands may provide modest benefits to your blood sugar control, according to a 2018 study.

 Whether you choose to strengthen your muscles with weights, resistance bands, or your own body weight, try to work out every major muscle group in your body.

-To give your body time to recover, take a day off from muscle-strengthening activities between each session of strength training, suggests the ADA.
+To give your body time to recover, experts suggest taking a day off from muscle-strengthening activities between each session of strength training.

 Pilates is a popular fitness program that’s designed to improve core strength, coordination, and balance.
-According to a recent study of older women with type 2 diabetes, it may also help improve blood sugar control.
+According to a 2020 study of older adult women with type 2 diabetes, it may also help improve blood sugar control.